Eschatologue/CM_wiki/docs/class/cleric/forge.md

 > *Create Divine Masterwork*

-The gods of the forge are patrons of artisans who work with metal, from a humble blacksmith who keeps a village in horseshoes and plow blades to the mighty elf artisan whose diamond-tipped arrows of mithral have felled demon lords.
-The gods of the forge teach that, with patience and hard work, even the most intractable metal can be transformed from a lump of ore to a beautifully wrought object.
+The Forge Domain celebrates the mastery of craftsmanship and the power of creation.
+Whether it is the village smith fashioning tools of utility or a master artisan crafting legendary works, the forge represents dedication, patience, and the potential to shape raw materials into wonders.

-Clerics of these deities search for objects lost to the forces of darkness, liberate mines overrun by orcs, and uncover rare and wondrous materials necessary to create potent magic items.
+Clerics of this domain strive to recover what has been lost to destruction, reclaim resources from hostile forces, and seek out rare and extraordinary materials to bring their creations to life, blending the mundane and the magical into objects of great purpose

 ### Level 3: Domain Spells